The HLA Mentors

 Junior physiotherapist (2 years experience) + Junior researcher

-I am working in a hospital with neurological oncology patients as a physiotherapist.
-I really enjoy the day-to-day job, and I am also very interested in setting up projects and connecting research to practice.
-(For example: coordinating a rehab programme for geriatric oncology patients, participating in value-based health care groups).
+Eva is working in a hospital with neurological en oncology patients as a physiotherapist.
+Eva really enjoys the day-to-day job, but she is also very interested in setting up projects and connecting research to practice.
+(For example: coordinating a rehabprogram for geriatric oncology patients, participating in value-based health care groups).

 Professor in Clinical Psychology